The Brilliant Healer's New Life in the Shadows: Anime

 An anime television series adaptation was also announced during the "GA Fes 2024" livestream event on March 9, 2024.
 It is produced by Makaria and directed by Joe Yoshizaki, with scripts written by Taika Miyagi, characters designed by denpuougi and Yoshihiro Sawada, and music composed by Harumi Fuuki.
 The series aired from April 3 to June 19, 2025, on Tokyo MX and other networks.
 The opening theme song is "Light Maker" (ライトメイカー), performed by bokula, while the ending theme song is "Tsuki ni Negau" (月に願う), performed by sorato.
 Crunchyroll streams the series.
 Medialink licensed the series in South, Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.

+A second season was announced during the "GA Fes 2026: GA 20th Anniversary" livestream event on January 4, 2026.